ffromani/vmmi/docs/SPEC.md

 - must be implemented using an operating system process which starts when the migration begins, and exits when "termination" conditions are met (see "Termination" section).
-- must never exceed the lifetime of a migration, except for the necessary termination and cleanup duties.
+- must terminate as soon as possible after the migration completes.
+In other words, should not intentionally outlive the migration process.
 - is executed when the migration starts, but it must not perform any change to the system, including actually starting the migration using the libvirt APIs, until it got the configuration data (see Configuration)